5 Sept 2025

 New Defra secretary of state Emma Reynolds MP.

-A new Defra secretary wasn appointed this afternoon (5 September), in a wide-ranging cabinet reshuffle triggered by the resignation of the former deputy prime minister, Angela Rayner.
+A new Defra secretary has been appointed in a wide-ranging cabinet reshuffle triggered by the resignation of the former deputy prime minister, Angela Rayner.

-Emma Reynolds has succeeded Steve Reed, who has himself taken over the housing brief vacated by Ms Rayner, who quit earlier in the day.
+Emma Reynolds succeeded Steve Reed, who has himself taken over the housing brief vacated by Ms Rayner, who quit on Friday 5 September.

-Earlier this week, she had previously referred herself to the government’s ethics advisor after admitting paying insufficient stamp duty on a flat she purchased in Sussex.
+She had previously referred herself to the Government’s ethics advisor after admitting paying insufficient stamp duty on a flat she purchased in East Sussex.

 Elected as the MP for Wycombe at last year’s general election, she previously represented Wolverhampton North East between 2010 and 2019.

-Among her most immediate priorities will be to oversee the development of a new strategy for eradicating bTB in England, following yesterday’s publication of a new evidence review led by Professor Sir Charles Godfray.
+Among their most immediate priorities will be to oversee the development of a new strategy for eradicating bTB in England, following the publication of a new evidence review led by Professor Sir Charles Godfray last week.

 It called for a “step change” in focus on the disease, warning there was currently only “a small chance” of the target to make England bTB-free by 2038 being achieved.